OpenTranslationBible/open-bible/en-GB/09.1 Samuel/md/1-samuel-17.md

 ## 1 Samuel 17:43

 The Philistine said to David, “Am I a dog, that you come to me with sticks?”
-And the Philistine cursed David by his gods.
+And he cursed David by his gods.

 ## 1 Samuel 17:44